-- 1. Remove the two screws (M2x4) that secure the I/O-board shield to the fan and palm-rest and keyboard assembly. - 2.
-Lift the I/O-board shield off the system board. - 3.
+- 1. Remove the two screws (M2x4) that secure the I/O-board FPC bracket to the right fan and the palm-rest and keyboard assembly. - 2.
+Lift the I/O-board FPC bracket off the system board. - 3.
 Remove the screw (M2x4) that secures the fan to the system board. - 4.
-Disconnect the fan cable from the system board.
+Disconnect the right-fan cable from the system board. - 5.
+Partially lift the left side of the right fan and slide it to the left to remove it from the palm-rest and keyboard assembly.